Aguas Zarcas: Culture

 Every year there are popular festivals in the community, where there are mechanical games and bullfights.
 Also must be mentioned a kind of horse riding call El Tope, in which the riders wear their best clothes on their colorful horses.

 Economy

 Poultry has an important presence, with chicken farms distributed throughout the district.

 Local crops of cassava and pineapple (along with citrus production from other districts) focused on exports form the basis of the local agroindustry, represented by processing plants and packing of tropical fruits and tubers.

 In the city of Aguas Zarcas, there are health, educational, financial, legal, lodging, post, car repair and construction services.
 Entertainment services are also offered with synthetic courts, gyms, swimming pools and nightlife venues.

 In terms of trade, the sale of fast foods, groceries, shoes, clothes, appliances and accessories in general stands out.
 Also vegetables, chicken meats and milk produced locally are brought to the center to be sold at different points of sale.

-Striking sites
+Tourist sites

-1-The central square has a historical Catholic church.
-Although, earthquakes have destroyed much of the original Spanish architecture in Alajuela, this beautiful temple still stands.
-With an old construction style, it is undoubtedly the most representative symbol of the community.
-It rises impeccably in the center of the town, dominating the urban landscape and being observable from many points of the city.

-2-Within the limits of the district, there are hot springs, the biggest tourist attraction in the surroundings (shares the deposits with the neighboring district of La Palmera).
-These sources of heated mineral water are not related to volcanism, but to the depth of where the waters flow, along tectonic faults.
+The district shares hot mineral springs with the neighboring district of La Palmera.